Software Safety Demonstration and Idemnification

-A collection of reverse walks is realized through repetitive re-application of the converse, converging to a designated \emph{crux} step.
-These iterative chains may be localized (trimmed to finite length) by enforcing some stopping criterion.
-This construction results in the cone, a structured set of possible localized walks eventually leading to the crux step.
-The starting points of such walks are known as \emph{precursor} steps of the crux step.
+A collection of reverse trajectories is realized through repetitive re-application of the inverse, converging to a designated \emph{crux} triune step.
+These iterative chains may be bounded (trimmed to finite length) by enforcing some stopping criterion.
+This construction results in the cone, a structured set of possible bounded trajectories eventually leading to the crux triune step.
+The starting points of such trajectories are known as \emph{precursor} steps of the crux triune step.